 fadmin_key.puband add it to your public key database.

-Verify that the fingerprint listed is the same as above .
-If this is not the case, delete the key immediately.
+Verify that the fingerprint written out is identical to the one above.
+If it is not, delete the key immediately.

 $ pgp -ka fadmin_key.pub keyfile contains 1 new keys.
 Add these keys to keyring ?
 (Y/n) Y $ pgp -kvc fadmin Looking for user ID "fadmin".
 Type bits keyID Date User ID DSS 1024/1024 0x6D4485C8 2003/06/24 Fakultní administrativa FI MU <